punitarani/notes/Intro to Theoretical Computer Science/0 Introduction.md

 Automata theory is the study of abstract machines that can be used to model computation.

 An abstract machine is essentially a mathematical model of computation.

+### Finite Automata

+An abstract machine (or mathematical model of computation) that can capture systems with a finite number of states

+- Models simple tasks that need to be repeated
+- Easy to implement with limiter hardware and software
+- Easy to design and visualize
+- Easy to verify correctness

+Examples: Push Button and Elevator